chulminy/CIVE497-CIVE700/README.md

 [**Discussion forum instruction**](#discussion-forum-instruction)

 ## Grading
 The final grade will be based on the total marks earned during the semester.
-Each task will be graded on the basis of 100 points and will contribute the final grade with **different weights**.
+Each task will be graded on the basis of 100 points and will contribute the final grade.

 ## Note
 ### Fair Contingencies for Emergency Remote Teaching
 We are facing unusual and challenging times.
 The course outline presents the instructor’s intentions for course assessments, their weights, and due dates in Winter 2022.
 As best as possible, we will keep to the specified assessments, weights, and dates.
 To provide contingency for unforeseen circumstances, **the instructor reserves the right to modify course topics and/or assessments and/or weight and/or deadlines with due and fair notice to students.** In the event of such challenges, the instructor will work with the Department/Faculty to find reasonable and fair solutions that respect rights and workloads of students, staff, and faculty.